offthedial/site/src/pages/faq.md

 They don't apply, the purpose of skill brackets is simply to ensure that skill gaps between players aren't too far apart.
 They are not designed to determine a player's absolute skill level in the competitive scene.

-#### I just lost my set, am I out of the tournament?

-No, this tournament's format is Swiss, not Single or Double Elimination.
-So make sure you have played **all of the rounds** in the preliminaries!

 #### I’ve just finished a season of IDTGA, what do I do now?

 Congrats!
 We hope you had fun!
 If you didn't make top cut, you can still watch the rest of the tournament on [Twitch](https://twitch.tv/offthedial)!